 Students will be informed about the resources they are allowed to use for each test.
 This will be communicated in writing during the lectures prior to the written test (and is at least laid down in the course manual).
-It is also stated on the test assignments so that the invigilator knows what is allowed. (see article 20.2 of the TER).
+It is also stated on the test assignments so that the invigilator knows what is allowed.

 Furthermore, general rules have been phrased that apply to all tests (art.
-37 of the TER).2
+37 of the TER).

-In addition, the students are informed about the regulations that apply to using work from others (such as quotes, acknowledgement).3
+In addition, the students are informed about the regulations that apply to using work from others (such as quotes, acknowledgement).